History of AAVD

 Starting in 1968, the AAVD meetings were held in conjunction with the annual meeting of the American Animal Hospital Association (AAHA).
 By 1969, membership in the Academy had grown from the original four members to 16 members including Drs.
 James C. Blakemore, George G. Doering, Erwin Small and Robert W. Kirk.
 The first AAVD Scientific Session was held in 1970 and was expanded to a full day of presentations by 1972.
 The 1971 Scientific Session “Dermatologic Diseases of Man and Animals” reflected the early interest in comparative dermatology with topics on human and veterinary cutaneous diseases, diagnosis of superficial fungal infections and cutaneous viral infections of man and animals.

 Dr. Frank Král was elected as the first AAVD Life Member in 1971.
 He also received the first AAVD Dermatology Achievement Award for outstanding contributions to veterinary and comparative dermatology, given at the Dermatology and Allergy session of the American Veterinary Medical Association meeting in 1973.
 Unfortunately, the achievement award was not continued.
 In 2014, the AAVD Board re-established an annual achievement award in veterinary dermatology ― the Frank Král Award for Achievements in Veterinary Dermatology.
-The most recent Král Award winners were Dr. Craig Griffin of the Animal Dermatology Clinic in San Diego, California in 2014 and Dr. James Noxon of Iowa State University in 2015.
+The most recent Král Award winners have been Dr. Craig Griffin of the Animal Dermatology Clinic in San Diego, California (2014), Dr. James Noxon of Iowa State University (2015), Dr. Wayne Rosenkrantz of the Animal Dermatology Clinic in Tustin, California (2016) and Dr. Phil Roudebush, retired from Hill’s Pet Nutrition (2017).

 As membership in the Academy grew and the discipline of veterinary dermatology matured, an organizing committee for a specialty college was formed consisting of Drs.
 James C. Blakemore, James D. Conroy, George H. Muller (Chair), Robert M. Schwartzman, Robert D. Kirk and Frank Král.
 In 1974, the Dermatology Specialty Group was granted permission under the umbrella of the American College of Veterinary Internal Medicine (ACVIM) to certify candidates in veterinary dermatology.
 The first meeting of the Dermatology Specialty Group was held in San Francisco in 1974.
 By 1982, the specialty group had grown and matured to such a degree that the group sought and received permission to separate from ACVIM and form the American College of Veterinary Dermatology (ACVD).
 Throughout this period, the Academy and Specialty Group or College met together for scientific sessions preceding the AAHA annual meeting.
 Members of the Academy and College also conducted one-day continuing education programs for practitioners attending the AAHA and AVMA meetings.
 Dr. Richard Anderson served as annual meeting planner for over ten years in the late 1970’s and 1980’s when attendance grew to several hundred members.
 In 1991, the Academy and College left the umbrella of the AAHA meeting and conducted their first stand-alone scientific and continuing education meeting in Scottsdale, Arizona.
-Subsequent annual AAVD/ACVD meetings have occurred throughout the United States and in conjunction with the World Congress of Veterinary Dermatology in Montreal (1992) and San Francisco (2000).
+Subsequent annual AAVD/ACVD meetings have occurred throughout the United States and in conjunction with the World Congress of Veterinary Dermatology in Montreal, Canada (1992), San Francisco, California (2000), Vancouver, Canada (2008) and Bordeaux, France (2016).
 In 2005, the name of the annual meeting was changed to the North American Veterinary Dermatology Forum.

 The AAVD and ACVD joined their global veterinary dermatology colleagues to sponsor the first World Congress of Veterinary Dermatology held in Dijon, France in 1989.
 Other World Veterinary Dermatology Congresses have been held in Montreal (1992), San Francisco (2000), Vienna (2004), Hong Kong (2008), Vancouver (2012) and Bordeaux, France (2016).
 The World Congress of Veterinary Dermatology Association (WCVDA) was officially incorporated in 2000 to oversee future World Congresses.
 This organization changed its name to the World Association for Veterinary Dermatology (WAVD) in 2009.
 Member organizations with representatives to the WAVD Administrative Committee include AAVD, ACVD, European College of Veterinary Dermatology, European Society of Veterinary Dermatology, Canadian Academy of Veterinary Dermatology, Asian Society of Veterinary Dermatology and the Dermatology Chapter of the Australian and New Zealand College of Veterinary Scientists.